codeigniter4/CodeIgniter4/user_guide_src/source/cli/cli_controllers.rst

 However, CodeIgniter provides additional tools to make creating CLI-accessible scripts even more pleasant, include CLI-only routing, and a library that helps you with CLI-only tools.

+.. note:: It is recommended to use Spark Commands for CLI scripts instead of calling controllers via CLI.
+    See the :doc:`spark_commands` page for detailed information.